LiskHQ/lisk-docs/.github/ISSUE_TEMPLATE/feature-request.md

 ### Description

-Please describe what functionality is needed
+Please describe what functionality is needed.

 ### Motivation

-Please describe why it is needed
+Please describe why it is needed.

 ### Additional Information